 The Human Capital and Compensation Committee is responsible for overseeing the Company's human capital practices and management compensation philosophy, including incentive compensation and equity-based plans for executives.
 The Committee also reviews and makes recommendations on executive and director compensation as informed by engagement with shareholders and its third-party compensation consultant.
-In 2021, the responsibilities of the Human Capital and Compensation Committee expanded to include diversity, equity and inclusion oversight.
 The Nominating, Sustainability and Governance Committee is responsible for identifying and recommending to the Board individuals qualified to become Board members and makes recommendations to the Board concerning committee appointments.
 In assessing the appropriate composition of the Board, the Nominating, Sustainability and Governance Committee believes that directors should reflect diversity in the broadest sense, including geography, gender, ethnicity, viewpoint, education, skills, and professional experience.
-The Board's Nominating, Sustainability and Governance Committee has demonstrated its commitment to adding more diversity to our Board with continued female representation and adding racially and/or ethnically diverse members as we continue to shift our Board structure.
 The Nominating, Sustainability and Governance Committee also has direct oversight over the Company's sustainability policies and programs, including reviewing and evaluating its ESG plans and practices.

-The Board held five meetings during 2023.
-Each director attended at least 75% of the total meetings of the Board and committees on which they served during their tenure thereon.
+The Board held five meetings during 2024.
+Each director attended at least 75% of the total meetings of the Board and committees on which they served.
 Mr. Benck, who served as President and CEO and director of the Company, did not vote in committee meetings or participate in portions of Human Capital and Compensation Committee meetings that determined, or Board meetings that ratified, his compensation.
-The non-employee directors regularly meet in executive session without members of management, including the CEO, present.
+The non-employee directors regularly meet in executive session without members of management present.
 These sessions are typically held either before or after the Board's regularly scheduled Board and committee meetings with the Board Chair or respective committee chairs presiding.
 Additional executive sessions can be scheduled at the request of the non-employee directors.

 Each of the Audit, Human Capital and Compensation, and Nominating, Sustainability and Governance Committees operates under a written charter approved by the Board, which can be found on our website at www.bench.com under "Investors-Corporate Governance."
-The current members of these committees, and the number of committee meetings held in 2023, are as follows:
+The committee members and the number of committee meetings held in 2024, was as follows:

 Director Audit Human Capital and Compensation Nominating, Sustainability and Governance

-David W. Scheible &gt; &gt;
+David W. Scheible • >

-Douglas M. Britt •
+Douglas M. Britt >

-Anne De Greef-Safft ▶ ▶
+Anne De Greef-Safft >

-Robert K. Gifford Chair •
+Robert K. Gifford Chair >

-Ramesh Gopalakrishnan ▶
+Ramesh Gopalakrishnan >

-Kenneth T. Lamneck &gt; Chair
+Kenneth T. Lamneck • Chair

-Jeffrey S. McCreary ▶ ▶
+Jeffrey S. McCreary > >

 Lynn A. Wentworth Chair

-Meetings held: 10 4 4
+Meetings held: 8 4 4